 Cumbria County Council has used NEC contracts to procure the UK’s first stainless steel road bridge.
 The new 40 m crossing over the River Eamont at the village of Pooley Bridge is a permanent replacement for an eighteenth-century stone bridge that was swept away by floodwater in 2015.

 A temporary modular steel road bridge was opened three months after the storm to reconnect the two halves of the village and carry B5320 traffic, but this was downgraded to a temporary footbridge in September 2019 to prepare for the permanent replacement road bridge.
-The new 300 t stainless-steel and concrete composite structure was lifted onto new reinforced concrete abutments in May 2020 and, subject to Covid-19 restrictions, will be completed by October 2020.
+The new 300 t stainless-steel and concrete composite structure was lifted onto new reinforced concrete abutments in May 2020 and was opened to traffic in October 2020.